chapel-lang/chapel/doc/rst/usingchapel/prereqs.rst

 ====================

-Chapel is designed to be portable to a variety of systems and only requires tools that are common on UNIX systems.
+Chapel is designed to be portable to a variety of systems and only requires software that is common on UNIX systems.

 The following are prerequisites and assumptions about your environment for using Chapel: